geeksteam/VacancyReactTest/README.md

 # This is a test for the Frontend developer vacancy.#
 We are looking for a junior AngularJS developer (1 or 2 version, TypeScript only for version 2).
-So we have some small challenge right for you:
+So we have some small challenge to test your HTML, CSS, Angularjs basic skills:

 At first we have up and running backend server at `https://93.183.203.13:10443`  wich listen for POST requests in JSON format.